dgatf/msrc/README.md

 - I2C sensors: BMP280
 - Analog sensors: voltage, temperature, current, air speed

 All sensors are optional.
-Make the circuit with the desired sensors and enable them through the configuration with a lua script
+Make the circuit with the desired sensors and enable them with the configuration, with a lua script id using smartport or config.h for the rest

 ## 1. Sensors